paperless-ngx/paperless-ngx/docs/usage.md

 - Updated: fires when a document is updated.
 Similar to 'added' events, can include filtering by tags, doc type, or correspondent

-In general, workflows are applied sequentially (by sort order) but the behavior of consequtive workflows depends on the type.
-"Consumption" workflows will never override an assignment from a preceding workflow.
-"Added" and "Updated" workflow triggers will overwrite these values (since these are immediately assigned to the document).
-Titles are always overwritten by subsequent workflows.
-Assignments that accept multiple items e.g. tags, custom fields and permissions will be merged.
+In general, workflow (and any actions they contain) are applied sequentially by sort order.
+Subsequent workflow actions will override assignments from a preceeding workflow except for assignments that accept multiple items e.g. tags, custom fields and permissions will be merged.

 Workflows allow you to filter by: